Skip to main content

 Mouthguards for Sport

-Custom-fitted mouthguards are widely regarded as offering a high level of protection for children who participate in contact sports.
-Unlike boil-and-bite varieties, custom mouthguards are made from dental impressions and provide a more comfortable, secure fit.
-Speak with your dentist during a dental appointment about having a custom mouthguard made for your child.
+Custom-fitted mouthguards offer the best protection for children who participate in contact sports or activities with a risk of facial impact.
+Unlike boil-and-bite varieties, custom mouthguards are made from dental impressions and provide a more comfortable, secure fit that children are more likely to wear consistently.
+Speak with your dentist about having a custom mouthguard made for your child if they play sports regularly.

 Home Safety

-For toddlers and young children, simple measures such as using stair gates, securing furniture, covering sharp edges, and supervising play can help reduce the risk of falls.
+For toddlers and young children, simple measures such as using stair gates, securing furniture that could topple, covering sharp edges on furniture, and supervising play can help reduce the risk of falls that commonly cause dental injuries in this age group.

 Car Safety

-Ensuring children are correctly seated in age-appropriate car seats and wearing seatbelts helps protect against dental and facial injuries.
+Ensuring children are correctly seated in age-appropriate car seats and wearing seatbelts helps protect against dental and facial injuries in the event of sudden stops or collisions.

 Addressing Protruding Teeth